Skip to content

 The Skills Development Levy (SDL) is a levy imposed to encourage learning and development in South Africa.
 The funds are to be used to develop and improve skills of employees.

-The applicability of the levy is determined by the employer’s salary bill – i.e. the total amount of salaries paid for a given 12 month period – and employers are required to make these contributions unless one of the exemptions mentioned below is applicable.
+The applicability of the levy is determined by the employer’s salary bill – i.e. the total amount of salaries paid for a given 12-month period – and employers are required to make these contributions unless one of the exemptions mentioned below is applicable.

 Calculating SDL

-The employer’s contribution is calculated as 1% of leviable amount, which is equivalent to the employee’s remuneration for PAYE purposes – in other words, the employee’s remuneration less any taxable income deductions.
+The employer’s contribution is calculated as 1% of the leviable amount, which is equivalent to the employee’s remuneration for PAYE purposes – in other words, the employee’s remuneration less any taxable income deductions.
 Please see the following section for more information on the concepts of remuneration and taxable income deductions:

 SDL Trace